chrfrantz/thesis-NTNU/README.md

 ## Setting up

 You can use the template with [Overleaf](http://overleaf.com), and you are strongly encouraged to do so.
-The alternative is to install local copy of LaTeX on your laptop (not adviced, huge, difficult).
+The alternative is to install local copy of LaTeX on your laptop (not advised, huge, difficult).

 You should **fork** the COPCSE repo so that you have your own files to edit and you can always merge with the upstream changes to the template, in case the template is updated.